Step 27 – Deceased Estate Administration Guide

 Read More

-In Steps 12 – 25 you have been in contact with the relevant government departments, companies and organisations that the deceased person had dealings with, to determine the individual value of accounts, benefits and claims that will be paid into the estate.
-While you were in contact, the organisation may have already informed you that a Grant of Probate or Letters of Administration is required for them to transfer or release funds or titles to the estate.
+In Steps 12 – 25 you have been in contact with the relevant government departments, companies and organisations that the deceased person had dealings with, to determine the individual value of accounts, benefits and claims that will be paid into the Estate.
+While you were in contact, the organisation may have already informed you that a Grant of Probate or Letters of Administration is required for them to transfer or release funds or titles to the Estate.

-27.1.1 Why Organisations and Companies Require Probate
+27.1.2 Why Organisations and Companies Require Probate

 Some reasons why organisations and companies will ask for the Grant of Probate or Letters of Administration are to:- know that the deceased person has actually passed away and this was confirmed by the Supreme Court;

-- ensure that the organisation is dealing with the official representative (Executor or Administrator) of the estate to avoid fraudulent claims;
+- ensure that the organisation is dealing with the official representative (Executor or Administrator) of the Estate to avoid fraudulent claims;

 - be certain that the Supreme Court has reviewed the Will(s) (where available) for its validity and determine which was the latest Will to avoid a claim by someone who was superseded by a newer Will appointing someone else as Executor; and

-27.1.2 Why Executors and Administrators Should Apply for Probate
+27.1.3 Why Executors and Administrators Should Apply for Probate

 - avoid duplication where another Will may exist appointing someone else as Executor who has applied or will also apply;